JoyUmoekpo/Minimalist-HMTL-CSS-Clock/README.md

 ## Description

 This is a simple clock application that shows the current time.
+Users can use this clock to see the time in the central standard time zone.
 ## Table of Contents

 * [Technologies Used](#technologies-used)